rsdoiel/antenna/science_and_technology.md

 date: 2025-07-31, updated: 2025-07-31, from: The Register (UK I.T.
 News)

-<h4>Deal for legacy applications support reaches £322M as they continue to be decommissioned</h4> <p>UK tax collector His Majesty&#39;s Revenue and Customs (HMRC) has awarded Capgemini a £107 million support and services deal, without competition, under a relationship that started more than twenty years ago.…</p>
+<h4>Deal for legacy applications support reaches £322M as they continue to be decommissioned</h4> <p><strong>Updated</strong>  UK tax collector His Majesty&#39;s Revenue and Customs (HMRC) has awarded Capgemini a £107 million support and services deal, without competition, under a relationship that started more than twenty years ago.…</p>

 <br>